Overture ・ Being ・ Order ・ Choice ・ Regard ・ Field Guide

 A constitution declares all people equal (inherent)

-A legal system makes rights inseparable from responsibilities (covenantal)
+A legal system ties rights to responsibilities (unitive)

 Different legal systems emphasize different forms.
-The United States leans heavily on autonomic dignity—individual freedom and choice.
+The U.S. leans on autonomic dignity—individual freedom.
 Germany uses substantive dignity—the state protecting moral standards.
 International human rights law grounds itself in inherent dignity—universal equal worth.

-The Covenant does something different: it synthesizes all four forms through relationship.
-It recognizes that dignity isn’t just about you versus the state, or your rights versus society’s values, or your freedom versus everyone else’s.
-Dignity becomes real through how we exist together—recognizing each other’s worth while honoring our connections and responsibilities.
+The Covenant does something different.
+It synthesizes all four through relationship.
+Dignity isn’t just you versus the state, your rights versus society’s values, your freedom versus everyone else’s.
+Dignity becomes real through how we exist together—recognizing each other’s worth while honoring our connections.

-Part 4 — Covenantal Dignity reveals the synthesis: dignity that lives in relationship, where your worth and others’ worth sustain each other through mutual recognition and shared responsibility.
+The synthesis: dignity that lives in relationship.
+Your worth and others’ worth sustain each other through mutual recognition and shared responsibility.

 Let’s begin.

-The Covenant turns the idea of dignity into living law—a constitution for all people, grounded in worth, care, and freedom.
+The Covenant turns dignity into living law—a constitution for all people, grounded in worth, care, and freedom.

-Read it for yourself and see what lawful power can be when it serves life.
+Read it yourself and see what lawful power can be when it serves life.